 • edited_at: Returns the date the update's body was last edited

-• watchers: Returns data about the update's viewers
+• viewers: Returns data about the update's viewers

 query {